-Losing a Troublemaker faceoff: When you challenge a Troublemaker and your opponent wins the faceoff, you must choose one of your characters involved in the faceoff and move it home.
+Losing a Troublemaker faceoff: When you challenge a Troublemaker and your opponent wins the faceoff, you must choose one of your characters involved in the faceoff.
+It is sent home.

 Winning a Problem faceoff: The winner scores a number of points equal to the bonus points on the Problem, then the Problem is replaced (as detailed above).